17 Weeks Pregnant: Symptoms, Baby Development And Size

 If you are 17 weeks pregnant, it means you are four months pregnant.
 Your belly looks more rounded now.

-In this post, Momjunction explains how the baby is developing inside the womb this week, the changes that are likely to happen in your body and the care you need to take.
+In this post, we tell you how a baby typically develops inside the womb during this week, the changes that are likely to happen in your body, and the care you need to take.
 Let’s begin with the size of the fetus.

 How Big Is Your Baby?